crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/how-ssl-tls-uses-cryptography/README.md

 **Hashing's role in the TLS handshake:**

 1\.
 Digital signatures (asymmetric encryption + hashing): Authenticating the server's identity (ensuring the server is trusted).
 Examples of algorithm combinations used to create digital signatures include RSA + SHA-256, and ECDSA + SHA-256.

+2\.
+Integrity checks: Verifying data integrity (preventing data alteration in transit).
+Examples of algorithms used to verify data integrity include SHA-256 and HMAC.

+**Hashing in Digital Signatures**

 The process of using digital signatures for server authentication occurs during the TLS handshake in two distinct phases:

 **A. Certificate Verification (TLS 1.2 and TLS 1.3)**: